Are there aspects of your life that might be weighing you down and preventing you from moving forward in the direction of your goals?

 Are you struggling to identify and clarify your personal, interpersonal, social, spiritual, academic, or professional goals and dreams?

 I can help.
 I offer my clients professional coaching and consulting services that are designed to assist them in moving forward in their goal pursuits in a positive and productive way.

 I approach every interaction with my clients from an open, positive, compassionate, and empowering perspective.
 That means I look for, celebrate, and value your unique strengths, courage, accomplishments, and limitless potential.
 I view each of my clients as worthy, complex, and capable of achieving their own individual goals and dreams.

 THE BEST WAY TO ESCAPE FROM A PROBLEM IS TO SOLVE IT

 Through Essential Interpersonal Solutions, clients of all ages can work with me toward identifying and overcoming their social, emotional, personal, interpersonal, educational, spiritual, or professional challenges and work toward accomplishing their specific goals in a safe and supportive atmosphere of understanding and growth, facilitated through either a coaching or consulting approach.

-Helping clients understand the important differences between the non-therapeutic approaches of coaching or consulting empowers them to make a more informed decision about which approach might work best for them as they identify, explore, and overcome their life challenges to accomplish their chosen goals.
+Helping my clients understand the important differences between coaching and consulting empowers them to make a more informed decision about which approach might work best for them as they identify, explore, and overcome their life challenges to accomplish their chosen goals.

 Coaching may be a good fit for clients who prefer participating in a collaborative relationship where the coach and client are perceived as equals.
 As the coach, I recognize you as the expert in your own life and I assist you in finding the answers within yourself, emphasizing an inward-focused approach to achieving your goals.